General resources

 When Americans copy British English, one of the things they do is say “thank you veddy much”.
 This is, however, not how British people pronounce the word “very”.

 Research report “Speaking Up” by UK social mobility foundation The Sutton Trust has made waves in the UK due to some of its findings.
-The BBC has chosen One in four have accents mocked at work as its headline, and The Guardian captioned its piece as Bias against working-class and regional accents has not gone away.
+The BBC has chosen One in four have accents mocked at work as its headline, and The Guardian captioned its piece as Bias against working-class and regional accents has not gone away

 In an unrelated article, Alexander Baratta wrote a piece for The Conversation on why James Bond will probably always have an RP accent.

 Heddwen Newton is an English teacher and translator.
 She is fascinated by contemporary English and the way English changes.
 Her newsletter is English in Progress.
-1100 subscribers and growing every day!
+1900 subscribers and growing every day!